-Police tweeted the snap following the rush hour crash on the A171 on Tuesday morning, in which two people were rushed to hospital with injuries.
+Police tweeted the snap following the four car crash on the A171 on Tuesday morning in which two people were rushed to hospital with injuries.

-The ‘selfies’, which were tweeted along with pictures of the damaged vehicles, have been branded “disrespectful” and “crass” on Facebook.
+The ‘selfies’, tweeted along with pictures of damaged vehicles, were branded “disrespectful” and “crass” on Facebook.

-Some even called for the group, which included Scarborough footy legend Darren Foreman, to be sacked.
+Some people called for the group to be sacked.

-The four-car crash happened on the A171 between Scarborough and Whitby, with commuters complaining of “miles of traffic” following the accident at Pond Hill just after 9am.
+The crash happened between Whitby and Scarborough, with commuters complaining of “miles of traffic” following the accident at Pond Hill.

 One of the injured motorists had to return to the hospital on Wednesday morning due to the severity of his injuries.

 Justin Candlish was in the orange van pictured in the snaps and claims a ‘selfie’ was the last thing on his mind.
 But he added: “It was a bad crash and the services did a great job”.

 Facebook user Sam Hoyle also defended paramedics, adding: “If taking a harmless photo gets them through the day then they deserve to be able to do it.”

 North Yorkshire Fire and Rescue area manager Dave McCabe said: “We will be carrying out an investigation into this occurrence and are, therefore, unable to comment further at this time.”